Kamran Khan (squash player)

 Kamran Khan (born 22 February 1990 in England) is a professional squash player who represented Malaysia.
 He reached a career-high world ranking of World No. 56 in January 2010.

-He is the son to Jansher Khan, the former world No. 1 professional Pakistani squash player.
-His Malaysian mother divorced with his father and brought Kamran back from Pakistan to Malaysia to make a living.
-He is of Pashtun descent.
+He is of Pashtun descent and the son to Jansher Khan, the former world No. 1 professional Pakistani squash player.
+His Malaysian mother divorced his father and brought Kamran back from Pakistan to Malaysia to make a living.